justusthane/justusthane.github.io/tech/sdr-adventures-in-shortwave/index.md

 Behind this inauspicious URL hides an entire realm of secrets.
 It is a gateway to a world that I've only had the vaguest idea of.
 Let me explain.

 The parts of the radio spectrum that you're probably most familiar with are 88 &ndash; 108 and 530 &ndash; 1700 MHz: the FM and AM bands that you can receive from your radio in your car or at home.
 You probably also know that there's a huge usable radio spectrum outside of this.
-You've heard of HAM radio, shortwave radio, CB, VHF, etc. These are all located in areas of the spectrum not receivable by your home radio (actually, not quite&mdash;the bands that you can receive on your home radio occupy a small portion of the larger VHF band).
-Typically, you would need specialized equipment to pick them up: perhaps a HAM radio setup costing thousands of dollars, or at least a cheaper handheld receiver.
+You've heard of ham radio, shortwave radio, CB, VHF, etc. These are all located in areas of the spectrum not receivable by your home radio (actually, not quite&mdash;the bands that you can receive on your home radio occupy a small portion of the larger VHF band).
+Typically, you would need specialized equipment to pick them up: perhaps a ham radio setup costing thousands of dollars, or at least a cheaper handheld receiver.

 ## What is SDR?